Mental capacity & safeguarding

 ‘Capacity assessment is not some kind of scientific process when capacity is ‘measured’, it is a social interaction – often with hugely high stakes for the person being assessed.’

 From The Small Places blog written by Lucy Series

-A new MCA toolkit has also been launched from Bournemouth University in October 2021, created with the Burdett Trust for Nurses.
+An MCA toolkit has also been launched from Bournemouth University, in October 2021, created with the Burdett Trust for Nurses.